dagnall53/RocClientThrottle/README.md

 ## Hardware
 Designed for "WeMos Battery OLED Board".
 This includes battery, 5 way switch and Oled.
 Also works with Wemos ESP32 "wifi+bluetooth +battery" board.
 But you need to add your own switches

+Starting with Version 8, most of the hardware wiring is now defined in Secrets.h This was necessary since the ESP32 uses different pinouts in places.

 ## Rocrail Version
 Needs version after: 13870 2018-04-17 07:47:28 +0200 model: extended the lcprops command to itterate all